Dimanoid/ngx-dm-hotkeys/README.md

-# ngx-dm-lib-template
+# ngx-dm-hotkeys
-Angular Library with Demo App template
+Angular service and helper components for hotkeys support in your App